socialtables/react-table-sorter/README.md

 # A React.js Table Sorter Component #

-A sortable table component using [Facebook's React](http://facebook.github.io/react/).
+React Table Sorter takes JSON or Javascript arrays as well as a config object and creates a sortable table component using [Facebook's React](http://facebook.github.io/react/).

 Features: